KFO's Ratings

 major complaint is that the

-Audimeter—unlike other systems—measures tuning, but not listening or
+Audimeter—unlike other systems—measures tuning, but not

 viewing.
-A children’s program may be watched by 15 youngsters gathered
+A children’s program may be watched by 15 youngsters

 around a set, yet the black box records only one viewer.
 Also, a

-housewife who had the TV or radio turned on might actually be in some
+housewife who had the TV or radio turned on might actually be in

 other room doing her housework.
 A few TV people object,

-as well, to the fact that Nielsen keeps Audimeters in homes permanently
+as well, to the fact that Nielsen keeps Audimeters in homes

 and does not change the sample.